philsturgeon/phil.tech/_posts/2015-08-11-geeks-giving-for-aids-again.markdown

 To reach the lofty goal of [$6,000 last year](http://fundraising.housingworks.org/index.cfm?fuseaction=donordrive.participant&participantID=1212) I enlisted [a huge chunk of the tech community](/blog/2013/07/geeks-giving-for-aids/) to help.
 I know you're all nice people and want to donate money to any cause that will stop people from suffering, but sometimes getting something back in return can help you fit that donation into your budgets.

-As you can see from this little widget, I have a long way to go with the fundraising goal of $5k:

-<iframe src="https://fundraising.housingworks.org/index.cfm?fuseaction=widgets.300x250thermo&participantID=2035" width="302" height="252" frameborder="0" scrolling="no"><a href="http://fundraising.housingworks.org/index.cfm?fuseaction=donorDrive.participant&participantID=2035">Make a Donation!</a></iframe>

 There are some awesome rewards in here, and a few copies of my book of course:

 > **$10** - Any _one_ of the following: